0xPolygonMiden/miden-vm/docs/src/user_docs/assembly/code_organization.md

 This causes the VM to do the following:

 1. Read the top 4 elements of the stack to get the hash of the dynamic target (leaving the stack unchanged).
 2. Execute the code block which hashes to the specified target.
-The VM must know the specified code block and hash (they must be in the CodeBlockTable of the executing Program).
+The VM must know the specified code block and hash: they must be in the CodeBlockTable of the executing Program.
+Hashes can be put into the CodeBlockTable manually, or by executing `call`, `syscall`, or `procref` instructions.

 Dynamic code execution in a new context can be achieved similarly by setting the top $4$ elements of the stack to the hash of the dynamic code block and then executing the following instruction: